DaveedDomingo/User-Level-Thread-Library-Project/README.md

 It is recommended to compress the templates when distributing the assignments to students.

-- Concepts: Operating Systems, System Calls, Process Signaling
+- Concepts: Operating Systems, Threads, Scheduling
 - Languages: C